splashkit/splashkit-core/docs/getting_started.md

 ---
 layout: docs
-title:  "Get Started with Splash Kit!"
+title:  "Get Started with SplashKit!"
 date:   2015-11-30 15:14:48
 categories: tutorial
 ---

-Splash Kit is designed to help make learning to program fun and engaging.
-Using Splash Kit you will be able to start marking
+SplashKit is designed to help make learning to program fun and engaging.
+Using SplashKit you will be able to start marking

 <div>
   <!-- Nav tabs -->